psychemedia/storytelling-notes/english-fairy-tales.md

 But the corpse of fair Annie had reached there before O.

-“The bells shall be rung mournful, as well befits a lady, And it’s there she shall be buried, both her and her baby.”
+“The bells shall be rung mournful, as well befits a lady, And it's there she shall be buried, both her and her baby.”

 "And my love shall have a coffin of the gold that shines so yellow.
 And she shall be buried on the banks of green willow."